tobyhodges/probable-pancake/episodes/16-transferring-files.md

 field blank, or type `~` -- the shorthand for your home directory -- for completeness.

-With `scp`, directories can be uploaded using the `-r` option.
-A trailing slash on a source directory is optional, and has no effect.
-It is important for other commands, like `rsync`.
+With `scp`, a trailing slash on the target directory is optional, and has no effect.
+A trailing slash on a source directory is important for other commands, like `rsync`.

 > ## A Note on `rsync`
 >